 4. Sections should be numbered 1, 2, etc., Section 1 being an introduction.
 Mathematical expressions should be numbered in the format (x.y) where x is the section number and y is the appropriate sequence number within that section.
 Figures, tables, definitions, theorems and corollaries should be numbered consecutively (1, 2, etc.).

-5. We strongly recommend the use of the LaTeX packages available athttp://www.e-publications.org/ims/support/.
+5. We strongly recommend the use of the LaTeX packages using the BJPS template available at http://www.e-publications.org/ims/support/.